edgedb/edgedb/docs/clients/js/select.rst

 .. note::

-  Since ``filter`` is a :ref:`reserved keyword <ref_eql_lexical_names>` in EdgeDB, there is minimal danger of conflicting with a property or link named ``filter``.
+  Since ``filter`` is a :ref:`reserved keyword <ref_eql_lexical_names>` in
+  |Gel|, there is minimal danger of conflicting with a property or link named
+  ``filter``.
 All shapes can contain filter clauses, even nested ones.

 If you have many conditions you want to test for, your filter can start to get